Date

 Meals: B, L, D

-Our lecture series continues this morning while cruising to Bygstad, home to the hidden gem of Sunnifjord.
-Take a guided valley walk past waterfalls and idyllic farms and visit local homesteads to learn about life in this fjord land community.
+Our lecture series continues this morning while cruising to Bygstad, an inland community where ships seldom venture and home to the hidden gem of Sunnifjord.
+Come ashore for a guided valley walk past cascading waterfalls, emerald pastures, and idyllic farms framed by steep mountains.
+Visit local homesteads to learn about life in this fjord land community where traditions endure.

 Overnight: Hebridean Sky